BiFrust/bifrust.github.io/_docs/04-adding-connector.md

 #         nav: "sidenav"
 ---

-## Connecting to a storage account or device
+## Connect to a cloud or local storage

 On the first app launch, the app will start at the Add Connector screen automatically.